 You are a guardian of someone

-You have just recovered from the shock of your brother’s and sister-in-law’s accidental death, and you have just realised that you have been appointed (via your brother’s will) as a guardian to your deceased brother’s 3 young children.
-At the same time, you receive significant life insurance proceeds from your brother’s estate meant for the 3 children under your care.
+You have just recovered from the shock of your brother’s and sister-in-law’s accidental death, and you have just realised that you have been appointed (via your brother’s will) as a guardian to your deceased brother’s three young children.
+At the same time, you receive significant life insurance proceeds from your brother’s estate meant for the three children under your care.
 What do you do to ensure that you exercise your duty as guardian responsibly?

-As a guardian, you have 2 important responsibilities.
+As a guardian, you have two important responsibilities.
 Firstly, you are responsible for the spiritual and physical well-being of the children under your care until they reach adulthood or parenthood.
 Secondly, you are responsible for the management of the money meant for the children.
 It is also your duty to oversee the proper succession of the money if you die before your duty as guardian ends.
 Both responsibilities are equally important and both are interlinked.

 Estate Planning Implications and Problems